antaz/hikari/share/man/man1/hikari.md

   needs pam.conf(5) to be aware of its existence, therefore there must be a _hikari-unlocker_ service file in _pam.d_.

-  The lock screen displays all visible sheets that are a member of sheet 0.
+  The lock screen displays all views that are marked as **public** which allows applications to provide information to the user when the computer is locked (e.g. a clock).

 * **quit**